 The original cord board telephone system (where the office had to plug in the phone wires from a room to "the" outside line) was removed and replaced with a PBX system.

 Televisions were not originally in the rooms.
 Eventually, cable televisions were placed in the rooms.
-(Even to this day, there is not a rich set of TV programming in the airwaves of Northern Arizona.)
-The cable television was replaced with Satellite TV.
+The cable television has been replaced with a custom SMATV system that combines signals from DIRECTV and local digital signals.

 The Hill Top Motel landscaping includes cactus gardens maintained by Dennis Schroeder, owner.